kamrik/IntroText/labs/lab_01.md

 ## Optional: Writing Assignment - not for submission
 Write a short document for yourself.
 Insert a screenshot of your typing test results from Keybr or Ratatype.
 Explain the terms below as you understand them.
-Don’t Google them, use your own words and knowledge and don't overthink it.
+Don't Google them; use your own words and knowledge, and don't overthink it.
 Discuss them with the classmates sitting next to you.
 - Web Browser
 - WWW
 - Downloading
 - URL
 - HTTPS

-This document is only for yourself, you may find it fun to re-read some years later.
-Add a message to future self.
+This document is only for yourself; you may find it fun to re-read some years later.
+Add a message to your future self.